Towards a Framework for Social Mechanics: Fundamental concepts

 \subsection{Interaction}

-Mass is a property of the particle susceptible of motion, even if it depends on its position.
+Mass is a property associated with the social unit susceptible of motion, even if it depends on its position.
 On the other hand, we still need to describe externalities, that is, the action of others on the particle.
 We do this through the concept of \emph{force}.
 Forces are in general functions of position and time: $F=F(x_i,t)$, where $i=1,\dots,n$ and the specific mathematical expression is proposed and confirmed for each social phenomena.

 In line with previously introduced concepts, a force is an influence causing a change in the state of motion of a particle.
 Similarly, here an \emph{interaction} is the exercise of forces among several particles.
 We say ``here'' because in physics there are other formulations of mechanics.
 For now, we shall stick to the use of forces since they are valuable in explaining intuitively the comparison between physical and social phenomena.